London Road scheme

 In March 2009 Leigh Cooper (27) was jailed for six-and-a-half years with five armed robberies in Headington: Threshers off licence, Lloyds TSB bank, a bus in Barton, and two at Betfred.

-Jon Shirley (23) no fixed abode has been charged in connection with incidents at the BP Garage in Cherwell Drive and Ambleside Drive, as well as in Wheatley and Beckley.
-Jamie Worthington-Hale (35) of Stockleys Road in Northway has been charged with assisting an offender.
+Jon Shirley (23) of no fixed abode was charged in connection with incidents at the BP Garage in Cherwell Drive and Ambleside Drive, as well as in Wheatley and Beckley.
+Jamie Worthington-Hale (35) of Stockleys Road in Northway was charged with assisting an offender. .

 Three pairs of gunmen responsible for eleven armed robberies in Headington were arrested: